Destruction of the Fuel Depot in Beira

 Meanwhile, Com-Ops was seeking ways to bolster the MNR image among the local population and discredit the propaganda of the Freds.
 Bearing PR in mind, Com-ops began to actively support its actions in carrying out a sustained campaign of attacks.

 Upping the antes, the Com-ops conceived a particularly ambitious operation aimed at grabbing the headlines.
 An objective deep inside the Freds comfort zone thought by them to be out of the MNR access range was to be hit.
-Spooking the Freds carried the perks of a substantial economic impact.
+Spooking the Freds while carrying the perks of a substantial economic impact.

 To ensure success, the operation demanded a proper organizational frame work.
 The snag was the doubtful ability of the MNR to carry it out satisfactorily.
 If its goodwill and bravery were not to be questioned, however, the same could not be said of its training and discipline.
 Being sons of the land alone was not quite enough.